-City of Adelaide is committed to ensuring that the City is safe and welcoming for residents and visitors.
+City of Adelaide is committed to ensuring that the city is safe and welcoming for residents and visitors.
 We work with the community and other stakeholders to deliver a range of safety initiatives and projects that promotes vibrancy and wellbeing.
 The focus of Council’s work with communities will be on enabling them to increase actual and perceived safety by strengthening neighbourhood connections, reducing social isolation and improving wellbeing and resilience.
 The Safer City Strategy outlines Council’s strategic plan for enabling people to use the city safely and identifies important community safety, health and emergency management outcomes for the city.

 Adelaide has six late-night managed taxi ranks, supported by City of Adelaide and the Taxi Council of SA.
 Managed taxi ranks are clearly signposted, well-lit, covered by CCTV and staffed by security personnel between midnight and 3am at a minimum – longer in West End ranks.
 The location of Adelaide’s managed taxi ranks can be found here.

 The City streets and squares are dry areas 24hrs a day, 7 days a week.
 It is illegal to consume alcohol or carry an open liquor container in public space.
-Council is also currently trialling a timed Park Lands dry area between 8pm and 11am the next day.
-The Adelaide Park Lands are a designated dry area between 8pm and 11am the next day, and this arrangement is due to expire on 22 September 2016.
+Council is also currently trialling a timed Adelaide Park Lands dry area between 8pm and 11am the next day.
+The Adelaide Park Lands are a designated dry area between 8pm and 11am the next day, and this arrangement is due to expire on 22 September 2018.
 If you wish to consume alcohol during the times that is covered by a dry area you must obtain a liquor licence through Consumer and Business Services.